-current In stage, of instead developing our own Multi-Agent System, we choose to use SRI's famous open source MAS product, Open Agent Architecture (OAA) [OAA].
+In current stage, instead of developing our own Multi-Agent System, we choose to use SRI's famous open source MAS product, Open Agent Architecture (OAA) [OAA].
 There're already many successful multimodal human-computer interaction projects built on OAA.
 Its delegating computing model also fits well in our need of software infrastructure.
 The Facilitator agent will make decisions about which agents are available and capable of handling sub-parts of the request, and will manage all agent interactions required to handle the complex query.
-Such distributed agent architecture allows the construction of systems that are more flexible and adaptable distributed object frameworks. than Individual agents can be dynamically added community, extending to the the functionality that the agent community can provide as a whole.
+Such distributed agent architecture allows the construction of systems that are more flexible and adaptable frameworks. distributed object than Individual agents can be dynamically added community, extending to the the functionality that the agent community can provide as a whole.
 The agent system is also able to adapt to available resources in a way that hard-coded distributed objects systems can't.